New Pacific Metals Announces C$35.1 Million Bought Deal Financing

-Not for Distribution in the United States or to U.S. Newswire Services

 VANCOUVER, British Columbia, Oct.
 14, 2025 (GLOBE NEWSWIRE) -- New Pacific Metals Corp.
-(TSX: NUAG; NYSE American: NEWP) (“New Pacific” or the “Company”) announced today that it has entered into an agreement with Raymond James Ltd., to act as sole bookrunner and co-lead underwriter with BMO Capital Markets (the “Co-Lead Underwriters”), on behalf of a syndicate of underwriters (together with the Co-Lead Underwriters, the “Underwriters”), pursuant to which the Underwriters have agreed to purchase, on a bought deal basis, 9,900,000 common shares of the Company (the “Common Shares”) at a price of C$3.55 per Common Share, for total gross proceeds of approximately C$35.1 million (approximately US$25.1 million) (the “Offering”).
+(TSX: NUAG; NYSE American: NEWP) (“New Pacific” or the “Company”) announced today that it has entered into an agreement with a syndicate of underwriters (the “Underwriters”), pursuant to which the Underwriters have agreed to purchase, on a bought deal basis, 9,900,000 common shares of the Company (the “Common Shares”) at a price of C$3.55 per Common Share, for total gross proceeds of approximately C$35.1 million (approximately US$25.1 million) (the “Offering”).
 The Company will also grant to the Underwriters an over-allotment option (the “Over-Allotment Option”) to purchase up to 1,485,000 additional Common Shares (the “Over-Allotment Shares”).
 The Over-Allotment Option will be exercisable for a period of 30 days following closing.

 Silvercorp Metals Inc. (“Silvercorp”) has indicated its intent to participate in the Offering by subscribing to 2,776,950 Common Shares representing approximately C$9.86 million in gross proceeds (approximately US$7.05 million).
 Upon completion of the Offering, Silvercorp will own, directly and indirectly, approximately 28.05% of the outstanding Common Shares of the Company assuming the Over-Allotment is not exercised.